Thursday, October 4, 2007

 Thursday, December 15, 2005

 Florida College 2006 Lectureship.
-Information about the 2006 lectures is now posted here.
-Note the schedule and the new venue for the evening lectures.
 I will continue my illustrated series on museums containing Biblically related artifacts.
 Over the past three years I have presented lectures on the British Museum, the Louvre, and the museums of Berlin.
 This year my presentation will be on the artifacts in some American museums.

 Herod the Great.
 The Archaeology Channel has a video about Herod: The Builder King.
 It's great if you have high speed.